-Recent advances in operations research and the development of mathematical algorithms applied in computer environments to Supply Chain Management problems have demonstrated effective improvements solving the problem of scheduling and designing routes for delivery vehicles [2], [7], [29].
-The creation of a mathematical algorithm oriented to improve the routing sequence for delivering vehicles would help the company to optimize its urban distribution system.
-The Vehicle Routing Problem (VRP) falls within the field of knowledge "Transport Strategy", and this field falls within the field of Supply Chain Management (SCM).
+Recent advances in operations research and the development of mathematical algorithms applied in computer environments to Supply Chain Management problems have demonstrated effective improvements solving the problem of scheduling and designing routes for delivery vehicles [1],[6], [19].
+The creation of a mathematical algorithm oriented to improve the routing for delivering vehicles would help the company in question to optimize its urban distribution system.
+The Vehicle Routing Problem

+(VRP): falls within the field of knowledge "Transport Strategy", and this field in turn falls within the field of Supply Chain Management (SCM):.

 1.1.
-A brief review of the state of the art of vehicle routing.
+Review of the State of the Art of Vehicle Routing.

 Initially, in 1959 Dantzig et al, formally presented the VRP, defining it as: "M vehicles are initially located in a warehouse and have to deliver a discrete amount of goods to the n customers.
-Determine the optimal route that will be used by a group of vehicles when they visit a group of customers" [25].
-The VRP problem consist in the fact that each vehicle must start and finish its journey in the same
+Determine the optimal route that will be used by a group of vehicles when they visit a group of customers" [3].
+The problem with the VRP is that each vehicle must start and finish its journey in the same vehicle depot, visiting all the elements mentioned above.

-The VRP problem consist in the fact that, each vehicle must start and finish its journey in the same initial vehicle depot, visiting all the customers mentioned previously.
 However, the complexity of this problem depends on the characteristics and quantity of each one of them.
-For example, different types of vehicles (heterogeneous fleet), the number of facilities (several), and other types of restrictions that may be added.
+For example: different types of vehicles (heterogeneous fleet):, the number of facilities (several):, and other types of restrictions that may be added.

 Since the presentation of the VRP, many mathematical models have emerged around this problem trying to model and meet the different requirements of the problem.
-Therefore, currently there is an extensive base of VRP models that address many of the singularities that have emerged around this issue such as time windows restrictions, turning it in the Vehicle Routing Problem with Time Windows (VRPTW) [9], [23], [17], in which even modern genetic metaheuristic techniques have been applied [30].
+Therefore, currently there is an extensive base of VRP models that address many of the singularities that have emerged around this issue [18].
+The Figure 1 shows a classification of the VRP and its comparison with similar problems, such as the Travelling Salesman Problem (TSP): and the Chinese Postman Problem (CPP):